rynocouse/backbone.marionette.bindable-router/README.md

-# Bind Controller Methods to Route Params for Backbone Marionette AppRouter
+# Bindable Route Params for Marionette

 This router allows you to bind controller methods to toute params using a leading @ char.